Super Smash Bros. Ultimate (Series) Accessibility Report

 Similar Games With More Accessibility Features for Communication

 If you want to play Super Smash Bros.
-Ultimate, but it doesn't offer the Communication accessibility features you require, this similar game extends the Communication accessibility:
+Ultimate, but it doesn't offer the Communication accessibility features you require, these similar games extend the Communication accessibility:

 System Accessibility Settings

 In addition to the accessibility features provided in the game, you can also use system-wide accessibility settings:

 Nintendo Switch has some built-in features, including a lockable zoom, that can be used on all games.

 The Wii U has some limited settings, such as disabling rumble and selecting mono audio.